-There is a plethora of holiday lets in Caloundra but Rumba Beach Resort is the pick of the all-inclusives.
+There are a plethora of holiday lets in Caloundra but Rumba Beach Resort is the pick of the all-inclusive.
 Aim for a sea-facing one- or two-bedroom spa suite, which have long, flowing living spaces larger than you could ever need.

-The low-key five star resort is packed with the long-holiday essentials such as complimentary Wi-Fi, flat-screen TVs (plural), iPod docks and (big up) Nespresso machines.
+The low-key five-star resort is packed with the long-holiday essentials such as complimentary Wi-Fi, flat-screen TVs (plural), iPod docks and Nespresso machines.